-United Kingdom has many different places to visit and cost between them can vary very much.
-London is far more expensive for tourists in any of the area of travel expenses: accommodation, food, attraction tickets, transport, when comparing to other cities, such as Bristol, Edinburgh or Belfast, for an example.
+The United Kingdom has many different places to visit and the cost between them can vary very much.
+London is far more expensive for tourists in any of the areas of travel expenses: accommodation, food, attraction tickets, transport, when compared to other cities, such as Bristol, Edinburgh or Belfast, for an example.
 For detailed pricing information for various items, click here.

-The weather in the UK can be unpredictable, so it is advisable to bring sweater in the middle of summer and some waterproof jacket any time of the year, especially if you are visiting highlands.
+The weather in the UK can be unpredictable, so it is advisable to bring a sweater in the middle of summer and some waterproof jackets any time of the year, especially if you are visiting highlands.

-Temperatures can go from -10 C (14 F) in the winter and up to 30 C (86 F) in the summer, but this is just a general guidance as they can change within a season very quickly.
+Temperatures can go from -10 C (14 F) in the winter and up to 30 C (86 F) in the summer, but this is just general guidance as they can change within a season very quickly.

 11. Best time to visit the UK

-Most visitors come during warm months (June to September), which coincide with festival season.
-Major events include England’s Glastonbury music festival (June), Northern Ireland’s Eleventh Night (July), Wales’ Eisteddfod arts festival (August), Edinburgh’s International and Fringe arts festivals (Aug) and London’s Notting Hill Carnival (August).
+Most visitors come during warm months (June to September), which coincide with the festival season.
+Major events include England’s Glastonbury music festival (June), Northern Ireland’s Eleventh Night (July), Wales’ Eisteddfod arts festival (August), Edinburgh’s International and Fringe arts festivals (Aug), and London’s Notting Hill Carnival (August).
 The Christmas and New Year’s season is another peak period with various activities and events.

-If you don’t mind rain or cold weather, you can visit UK at any time and avoid crowds at its numerous attractions and sites.
+If you don’t mind rain or cold weather, you can visit the UK at any time and avoid crowds at its numerous attractions and sites.

 The UK’s official currency is Pound (Sterling).
 You should always pay attention when paying bills due to the exchange rate between the Pound and other currencies (www.xe.com).
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
 It is always good to have some cash on you, especially when leaving a tip in the restaurant or for a taxi ride.

 More info about banks, ATMs, and charges in the UK.

-There are plenty of world known landmarks and attractions to see in the United Kingdom and we are mentioning only most popular ones:
+There are plenty of world-known landmarks and attractions to see in the United Kingdom and we are mentioning only the most popular ones:

 Big Ben.
-London’s, iconic, 16 storey clock tower and globally recognizable national symbol.
+London’s, iconic, 16 story clock tower and globally recognizable national symbol.
 A must for London selfies!